iluvjava/Maths/Notebook 2.0/AMATH 503/Helmholtz Equation in a Cylinder.md

 $$

 And we didn't see these type of ODEs before.
-These type of Variantions of these type of ODEs are called: **Bessel's Equation**.
+These type of variations of these type of ODEs are called: **Bessel's Equation**.

 The **Bessel's Equation** is not involving $\sin$, $\cos$, the **standard form** of the Bessle's equation is like:[^1]